AdobeDocs/workfront.en/help/quicksilver/resource-mgmt/resource-mgmt-overview/migrate-resource-estimates-to-budgeting.md

 <!--
 <note type="note">
 We are working on automating the migration of your existing data, and we will keep you updated when that becomes available.
+(NOTE: this was done, according to Vazgen.
+Drafting it JUST in case we need to add it back BEFORE we completely sunset these tools.) <![CDATA[  ]]>
 </note>
 -->